From hidden order to skyrmions: Quantum Hall states in an extended Hofstadter-Fermi-Hubbard model: Periodic boundaries: Cylinder geometry

 \subsubsection{Probing skyrmionic spin textures: Spin-spin correlations}

 Having established the emergence of a CI at $\nu=1$ and an FCI at $\nu=\nicefrac{1}{3}$, we now turn towards a more detailed study of their accompanying spin textures.
 As we have seen before, see Fig.~\ref{fig:cylinder:EnergeticLandscape}(b), the ferromagnetic insulators feature a characteristic depolarization upon doping away from the incompressible point.
-This depolarization can be further understood by means of the normalized, site-resolved spin-spin correlations
+This depolarization can be further understood by means of the normalized, site-resolved spin-spin correlations in Eq.~\eqref{eq:SpinSpinCorrs} for a reference site $(x_0, y_0)$ in the center of the system.